Contact Cathy Duffy, Ed.D., Associate Professor

 The two most important goals to focus on in your quest to become a CPA are passing the Uniform CPA Exam and meeting licensing requirements.

-New rules governing the CPA Exam will boost the requisite credit hours for the CPA exam from 120 to 150 post-secondary credits.
-This means that an undergraduate degree isn't enough, and students need to take more classes —30 credits worth — to be eligible to sit for the CPA examination.
+The requisite credit hours for the CPA exam are 150 post-secondary credits.
+This means that a typical undergraduate degree (at 120 credits) is no longer enough, and students need to take more classes—30 credits worth—to be eligible for licensure.

 Accounting students at Champlain College have multiple options to consider when designing their academic plans to meet this requirement, and we give them the resources to make a decision that best fits their needs.
-Our faculty advisers will help students create the plan that makes the most sense while allowing them to achieve their career goals.
+Our Faculty Advisors help students create the plan that makes the most sense while allowing them to achieve their career goals.

 Preferred Admission Status for Masters Programs